sonocotta/esparagus-media-center/README.md

 #### OLED models

-Most of the 64x128 pixel OLED screen models that are very common among hobbyists will use compatible 30-pin ribbon connector with 0.7mm pin spacing, and they are really easy to desolder.
+Most of the 64x128 pixel OLED screen models that are very common among hobbyists will use a compatible 30-pin ribbon connector with 0.7mm pin spacing, and they are really easy to desolder.

 ![image](https://github.com/user-attachments/assets/711c8085-8d32-48c6-a58e-6f68809e8b97)